 7. Account Cancellation and Reactivation; Data Deletion

 At any time, Adult Users, with the exception of School Accounts, may cancel their Accounts through the Parent Section or Teacher Tools section of the Services.

-For Schools Accounts, Adult Users should contact their respective Educational Institution for any questions regarding account cancellation and data deletion.
-If an Educational Institutional terminates its agreement with AofL Schools, AofL Schools will delete, or if requested by the Educational Institution, transfer to the Educational Institution all Student Data within 90 days following the termination of the agreement with the applicable Educational Institution.
+For Schools Accounts, Adult Users should contact their respective Educational Institution for any questions regarding Account cancellation and data deletion.
+If an Educational Institutional terminates its agreement with AofL Schools, AofL Schools will delete, or if requested by the Educational Institution, transfer to the Educational Institution all Student Data within 90 days (or a shorter time frame if required by applicable law) following the termination of the agreement with the applicable Educational Institution.

 Upon Account cancellation, de-identified Adult and Child User information may nonetheless persist internally in our archive files or similar databases and may still be used on a de-identified basis for our internal support, administrative, and record-keeping purposes including, but not limited to, allowing us to improve the Services and other services we provide through research, evaluation, and analytics as permissible by applicable law.

 8. California Privacy Rights

 Effective January 1, 2020, the CCPA provides California residents with specific rights regarding their Personal Information.
 This section describes your CCPA rights and explains how to exercise those rights.
 In this section “you” or “your” refers to California residents.
 Under the new law we are required to disclose the categories of sources from whom we collect personal information, and the third parties with whom we share it, which we have explained above.
 We are also required to communicate information about rights you have under California law, such as: